11-eleven/gatsby-template/README.md

 1. **Transfer ownership to 11-eleven**
     Go on `github.com`, to the repo you just created, and transfer ownership to 11-eleven.

+1.  **Open the source code and start editing!**

+    Your site is now running at `http://localhost:8000`!

+    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
+This is a tool you can use to experiment with querying your data.
+Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

+    Open the `<APP_NAME>` directory in your code editor of choice and edit `src/pages/index.js`.
+Save your changes and the browser will update in real time!

 1. **Deploy on Netlify**

     [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/11-eleven/gatsby-template)